Identifying Bottlenecks in Team Processes: A Manager's Guide

 Short-term vs. Long-term Bottlenecks

 • Short-term Bottlenecks: These are your daily fires.
 Think sudden staff absences, unexpected rushes in customer demand, or equipment breakdowns.
-The kind of issues that throw your carefully planned schedule into chaos.

 Finding Your Team's Breaking Points